Breadcrumb

 Topic Contents

 Marine toxins are chemicals and bacteria that can contaminate certain types of seafood.
 Eating the seafood may result in foodborne illness.
 The seafood may look, smell, and taste normal.
-There are several types of marine toxins, and they all cause different symptoms.
+There are five common types of marine toxins, and they all cause different symptoms.

 Your doctor will do a medical history and a physical examination and ask you questions about your symptoms and any fish you have recently eaten.
 Laboratory testing is typically not needed.

 There are no specific treatments for marine toxin poisoning.
-Treatment generally consists of managing complications and being supportive until the illness passes.
+Treatment generally consists of managing complications until the illness passes.
 Dehydration caused by diarrhea and vomiting is the most common complication.

-To prevent dehydration, take frequent sips of a rehydration drink (such as Pedialyte).
-Try to drink a cup of water or rehydration drink for each large, loose stool you have.
-Soda and fruit juices have too much sugar and not enough of the important electrolytes that are lost during diarrhea, and they should not be used to rehydrate.
+To prevent dehydration, drink plenty of fluids.
+Choose water and other clear liquids until you feel better.
+You can take frequent sips of a rehydration drink (such as Pedialyte).
+Soda, fruit juices, and sports drinks have too much sugar and not enough of the important electrolytes that are lost during diarrhea.
+These kinds of drinks should not be used to rehydrate.

 Always keep seafood refrigerated or on ice.
 If you have a weak immune system, you should consider not eating raw seafood.